Towards a non-archimedean analytic analog of the Bass-Quillen conjecture: Vanishing of additive cohomology (after Bartenwerfer)

-\begin{proof}[Idea of proof (van der Put)] Using Tate's acyclicity theorem the theorem is equivalent to the following two statements: \begin{itemize} \item for all $r>0$ and integers $i>0$ the cohomology group \item $H^0(\mathbb B^d, \sO) \to H^0(\mathbb B^d, \sO/\sO(r))$ is surjective. \end{itemize} Using the linear fibrations $\phi:\mathbb B^d\to \mathbb B^{d-1}$, base change \cite[Thm.~2.7.4]{dJvdP} and the fact that for any fibre $\phi^{-1}(a)\cong \mathbb B^1_{F_a}$ over an analytic point $a$ of $ \mathbb B^{d-1}$ we have compare Lemma~\ref{lem.stalks}, we reduce the theorem to the case $d=1$.
+for all $r>0$ and integers $i>0$. \end{thm} This is proven by Bartenwerfer \cite[Theorem]{B2} and using different methods by van der Put \cite[Thm.~3.15]{vdP}.
+For the convenience of the reader, we sketch van der Put's proof. \begin{proof}[Idea of proof (van der Put)] Using Tate's acyclicity theorem the theorem is equivalent to the following two statements: \begin{itemize} \item for all $r>0$ and integers $i>0$ the cohomology group \item $H^0(\mathbb B^d, \sO) \to H^0(\mathbb B^d, \sO/\sO(r))$ is surjective. \end{itemize} The sheaf $\sO/\sO(r)$ is overconvergent by \cite[Lem.~1.5.2]{vdP}.
+So we can apply base change \cite[Thm.~2.7.4]{dJvdP} for the the linear fibrations $\phi:\mathbb B^d\to \mathbb B^{d-1}$.
+Using the fact that for any fibre $\phi^{-1}(a)\cong \mathbb B^1_{F_a}$ over an analytic point $a$ of $ \mathbb B^{d-1}$ we have compare Lemma~\ref{lem.stalks}, we reduce the theorem to the case $d=1$.
 In fact, by what is sayed and using the one-dimensional case of the theorem we get that

 and we conclude by the Leray spectral sequence and by induction on $d$.